DNum-UHA/moodle-report_cohortdetail/README.md

 - View the members of a cohort
 - View the courses of a cohort (You must have the capability to view the course to see it in the list)
 - Your courses with the cohort(s) that are enrolled in them

+## Plugin Settings ##

+The plugin has settings in the administration panel:

+Go to _Site administration > Plugins > Reports > Cohort Detail - Administation_.

+- **What systems roles can access this plugin?:** Choose the system roles that can access the plugin.
+- **What roles in courses can access this plugin?:** Choose the roles in courses that can access the plugin.
+- **Default Cohort Type:** Choose the default cohort type to use when searching for cohorts.

+You also have a list of Roles that can access the plugin.

 ## Installing via uploaded ZIP file ##